thec0dewriter/esmf-sdk-py-aspect-model-loader/core/esmf-aspect-meta-model-python/esmf_aspect_meta_model_python/base/README.md

 # Base
-This folder contains a minimum definition of the elements in the BAMM.
+This folder contains a minimum definition of the elements in the SAMM.
 The folder does not include any implementations.
 It can be seen as a contract that establishes a fixed structure and inheritance hierarchy.
 The classes should not be instantiated because they are abstract which is similar to interfaces in Java.